What are the 10 top fears teens are experiencing in 2021 and will be in 2022?

-While child psychology has shown that teenagers are at the stage in their development where they may feel invincible or fearless, we also know that teenagers have some very real, very legitimate fears.
-As parents, we can’t always protect our kids, but perhaps if we can better understand what teens fear most in the complicated world of 2019, we can arm them with a stronger sense of self that will serve them into adulthood.
-So what are the 10 things teens fear most?
+While child psychology has shown that teenagers are at the stage in their development where they may feel invincible or fearless, studies show they aren’t big risk-takers.
+And, in fact, teenagers have some very real, very legitimate fears.
+As parents, we can’t always protect our kids, but perhaps if we can better understand what teens fear most, we can arm them with a stronger sense of self that will serve them into adulthood.

 1. Peer Pressure/Not Fitting In

 While some teens become sexually active, others are afraid to.
 Unfortunately, sex education is woefully inadequate in the US.
-Parents need to be available to discuss sex with their teenager, because talking about or the act of sex often makes them feel embarrassed or ashamed.
-Teens who manage to avoid sex typically do so out of a fear of parental, peer, cultural, or religious disapproval.
 It’s a difficult subject for many parents to broach, but if you learn how to talk with your teen about sex, it will ensure that if they do become sexually active, they’ll be safe and comfortable when it happens.

-Whether it’s tests, auditions, dating, or life in general, teens fear failure.
-Many simply don’t want to disappoint their parents, friends, teachers, or themselves.
+Whether it’s tests, auditions, dating, or life in general, teens fear failure — just like adults.
+Many simply don’t want to disappoint their parents, friends, teachers, or themselves, which is why it’s considered one of the top fears in 2021 and 2022.
 Fear of failure is a pervasive emotion for teenagers

 4. Climate Change

 This year at DAVOS, Swedish teen activist Greta Thunberg pleaded her generation’s worry over the plight of climate change to the World Economic Forum (WEF).
 Teens all over the world fear the inevitable effects of climate change going into the third decade of the century.
 Recent studies show that in the UK and other parts of Europe, teens fear climate change as much as they do terrorism.
 American teens share those fears as well, since they will be expected to solve the crisis.